 Arizona Republican Rep. Trent Franks, who has served in the House of Representatives since 2003, announced on Dec.
 7 he would resign amid an ethics inquiry into allegations of sexual harassment.
 “I have recently learned that the Ethics Committee is reviewing an inquiry regarding my discussion of surrogacy with two previous female subordinates, making each feel uncomfortable,” Franks said in a statement.
 “I deeply regret that my discussion of this option and process in the workplace caused distress.”

-Franks, whose resignation takes effect at the end of January, said that he never “physically intimidated, coerced, or had, or attempted to have, any sexual contact with any member of my congressional staff.”
+Franks, whose resignation took effect at the end of January, said that he never “physically intimidated, coerced, or had, or attempted to have, any sexual contact with any member of my congressional staff.”

 79. Bryan Singer